Current Access Update

 Delays in Secondary Care:

-The waiting times for treatment in secondary care feed into this.
-The statistics for June 2024 showed that:
+The waiting times for treatment in secondary care (hospitals) feed into this.
+The statistics for November 2025 showed that:

-• nearly 3.13 million of these patients had been waiting over 18 weeks;
+• Around 2.75 million of these patients have been waiting over 18 weeks;

-• The median waiting time for treatment was 14.3 weeks – almost double the pre-COVID median wait of 7.5 weeks in June 2019.
+• The median waiting time for patients waiting to start treatment was 12.9 weeks – a significant increase from the pre-COVID median wait of 7.7 weeks in November 2019.

 NHS backlog data analysis (bma.org.uk)